Oil-free Vegan Chile Bean Chili

 - Put the ancho peppers and liquid in the blender or blender cup and blend until smooth.
 No need to clean the blender cup before adding the ancho peppers.

 - Add a tablespoon or so of the ancho paste to the pan and stir.
 Taste the mixture and continue to add more ancho and spices to your taste.
 Add the miso or salt if using.
-If using miso, i's best to mix with about a 1/4 cup of vegetable stock in a small bowl first to make a slurry and will mix in with the rest of the sauce.
+If using miso, mix with about a 1/4 cup of vegetable stock in a small bowl first to make a slurry then mix in with the rest of the sauce.
 Just adding in, miso sometimes just stays in a single clump.

 - Slowly pour in the vegetable stock, stir well, put the lid on and simmer for at least 20–30 minutes, stirring occasionally.

 - Garnish with your favorite chili toppings.
-Limes, onions, chopped tomatoes, cilantro, salsa fresca are all good choices.
-(Pictured above with Tangy Bites, red onions and limes)
+Limes, onions, chopped tomatoes, cilantro, salsa, vegan feta bites, red onions